mui/material-ui/docs/data/base/components/menu/menu.md

 {{"demo": "WrappedMenuItems.js"}}

-### Popup menu

-The MenuUnstyled component does not include the trigger button or the popup.
-It's just the list of options.
-Developers are free to compose it with their own triggering elements and popups.

-{{"demo": "MenuPopup.js"}}

 ### Customization

 #### Slots

-The MenuUnstyled has just the root slot.
+The MenuUnstyled has two slots:

-It is set to `ul` by default.
-It can be customized by setting the `component` or `components.Root` props.
+- Root - can be customized by setting the `component` or `components.Root` props.
+By default set to `ul`.
+- Popper - set to `PopperUnstyled` by default.

-The MenuItemUnstyled also has just the root slot.
+The MenuItemUnstyled has just the root slot.
 It renders `li` by default.
 Similarly to MenuUnstyled, it can be customized by setting the `component` or `components.Root` props.

 #### CSS classes

-The MenuUnstyled does not set any state classes.
+The MenuUnstyled can set the following class:

+- `Mui-expanded` - set when the menu is open.
+This class is set on both Root and Popper slots.

 The MenuItemUnstyled can set the following classes: